roboticsoutreach/smallpeice-docs/docs/simulator/setup.md

 Once you have installed these, you need to download our [simulator bundle](https://github.com/sourcebots/sbot/releases/download/2024.0.1/sbot-simulator-2024.0.1.zip).
 This is a zip file containing the arena and the necessary files to allow the sbot library to be used in the simulator.

-Once this has downloaded, extract the contents to a folder.
+Once this has downloaded, extract the contents to an empty folder.
 This folder will contain the arena as well as the code you will develop to control the robot.

 :::tip